 College to offer new business tax workshop

-FARMINGTON The San Juan College Quality Center for Business will
+FARMINGTON The San Juan College Quality Center for Business will offer a tax workshop for new businesses on May 20.

 The deadline to register is May 17.